Kron4ek/Conty/README.md

 You can enable sandboxing with the **SANDBOX** environment variable.
 You can allow access to directories you want with the **WHITELIST_DIRS** variable.
 And it's also possible to disable network with the **DISABLE_NET**.
-For example:
+For instance:

 ```
 export DISABLE_NET=1
 export SANDBOX=1
-export WHITELIST_DIRS="/home/username/.cache /opt /home/username/Downloads"
+export WHITELIST_DIRS="/home/username/.steam /home/username/.local/share/Steam"
-./conty.sh command
+./conty.sh steam
 ```

 ## How to create your own Conty executables